csnizik/newsnizikdotcom/data/blog/headless-drupal-web-dev-with-a-touch-of-the-french-revolution.md

 ---
+title: Headless Drupal
-title: 'Headless Drupal: Web Dev With A Touch of the French Revolution'
+subtitle: Web Dev With A Touch of the French Revolution and a Side of Chicken
 date: '2022-05-06'
 tags: ['drupal']
 draft: false